-[If you’re not able to drop off before the Governor’s “Stay Home” Executive Order, please wait until the order is lifted to drop off your donations.
-We are well stocked at this time to care for all patients safely – well and sick – in our ambulance, hospital, and clinics.]
+[During the Governor’s “Stay Home” Executive Order, please limit your trips out of the home and only drop them off when you are out for other essential needs.
+We are well stocked at this time to care for all patients safely – both well and sick – in our ambulance, hospital, and clinics.]

 Masks and other supplies of personal protective equipment can be safely donated at Glacial Ridge Health System in Glenwood.
 Please donate all unused factory-made items in their original packaging if possible.
 There is a clear tote at the main hospital/clinic entrance for drop-offs 8 am – 7 pm Monday – Friday, and 8 am – 2 pm Saturday and Sunday.
 Staff will be checking it regularly.
 Donations are also being collected in the clear totes at Brooten Medical Center and Starbuck Medical Center Monday – Friday 8 am – 5 pm.
 To arrange a donation of large quantities or items on a pallet, please call ahead.
 We appreciate your generosity.

 If you’d like to include a message with your donation for our team or send a message by email, please do!
 You can also add messages of cheer that we’ll share with Ridgewood Villa tenants who have been staying in their apartments with no visitors for weeks.
 Email email@example.com and we’ll share them with our team and Ridgewood Villa residents.
 Thank you for thinking of us.